Best Events in Europe in April

 How to get there by train: There are regular trains to Nuremberg from throughout Germany, including several daily trains from Berlin which take approximately 5 hours.

 King’s Day is a unique Dutch festival that’s a highlight for both locals and visitors.
 Though it changed to King’s Day in 2013, when Queen Beatrix abdicated leaving her oldest son to take the reins, none of the carnival-like fanfare has been spared.
-The streets will be packed all day and night with orange-clad revelers.
+Every April 27, streets are packed all day and night with orange-clad revelers.
 There are also markets, parades, and several fringe events.
 Close to a million people go to the capital to participate in the festivities each year.
-Be sure to book ahead if you want to be one of them on April 27.
+Be sure to book ahead if you want to be one of them.

 How to get there by train: Amsterdam is an established rail hub.
 It’s easily accessible, with high-speed trains from many neighboring countries.